azanetti/opencdf/README.md

 Using DNS TXT records is a simple and effective way to store and retrieve contact information.

-DNS protocol is a low-level, well-known protocol implemented in all programming language.
+DNS protocol is a low-level, well-known protocol implemented in all programming languages.

 How to setup CDF records?
 -------------------------